Pentagon-FAA dispute over lasers to thwart cartel drones led to airspace closure, AP sources say

 That caused friction with the Federal Aviation Administration, which wanted to ensure commercial air safety and the two agencies sought to coordinate, according to two of the people.

-Despite a meeting scheduled later this month to discuss the issue, the Pentagon wanted to go ahead and test it, prompting the FAA to shutter the airspace.
+Despite a meeting scheduled later this month to discuss the issue, the Pentagon wanted to go ahead and test the laser, prompting the FAA to shutter the airspace.
 It was not clear whether the laser was ultimately deployed.

-Transportation Secretary Sean Duffy said earlier that a response to an incursion by Mexican cartel drones had led to the airspace closure and that the threat had been neutralized.
-Drone incursions are not uncommon along the southern border.
+Transportation Secretary Sean Duffy said earlier that the response by the Defense Department and the FAA to neutralize an incursion by Mexican cartel drones had led to the airspace closure.
+Drone incursions are not uncommon along the U.S.-Mexico border.

-Officials at the White House, FAA and Department of Transportation did not respond immediately Wednesday to request for comment about the dispute.
+Officials at the White House, FAA and Department of Transportation did not respond immediately to requests for comment about the dispute.
 The Pentagon said it had nothing to add to its statement that largely mirrored Duffy’s comment.

+The investigation into last year’s midair collision over the Potomac River between an airliner and Army helicopter that killed 67 people highlighted how the FAA and Pentagon were not always working well together.
+The National Transportation Safety Board said the FAA and the Army did not share safety data about the alarming number of close calls around Reagan National Airport with each other and failed to address the risks.

+Democratic Sen. Tammy Duckworth of Illinois, a former Army helicopter pilot who serving on committees focused on aviation and the armed services, said the issue Wednesday was the latest example of “the lack of coordination that’s endemic in this Trump administration.”

-The FAA had originally announced a 10-day closure of the airspace, confusing travelers at the airport in the border city with a population of nearly 700,000 people.
-The order was lifted a few hours later.
-No Mexican airspace was closed.
+The FAA had originally announced a 10-day closure of the El Paso airspace, confusing travelers at the airport in the border city with a population of nearly 700,000 people.
+The order was lifted a few hours later and normal flights resumed after 14 were canceled.
+No part of Mexican airspace was closed.
+Before the order was lifted, local newscasts showed stranded travelers with luggage lining up at airline ticket counters and car rental desks.

-Duffy said in a post on X that the FAA and the Defense Department “acted swiftly to address a cartel drone incursion.
-The threat has been neutralized and there is no danger to commercial travel in the region.”
-Duffy said normal flights were resuming Wednesday morning.
-He did not say how many drones were involved or what specifically was done to disable them.

-Rep. Veronica Escobar, a Democrat whose district includes El Paso, said neither her office, the city of El Paso nor airport operations received advance notice.
-She said she believed the shutdown was not based on Mexican cartel drones in U.S. airspace, saying that “is not what we in Congress have been told.”
+Rep. Veronica Escobar, a Democrat whose district includes El Paso, said neither her office nor local officials received any advance notice, and after the closure was lifted she said “The information coming from the federal government does not add up."

 Cross-border drone activity is not new